mougiakouel/QGIS-Training-Manual/answers/answers.rst

 .. image:: ../_static/symbology/018.png
    :align: center

-.. note:: If you want to work on only one layer at a time and don't want the other layers to distract you, you can hide a layer by clicking in the check box next to its name in the Layers list.
+.. note:: |note| If you want to work on only one layer at a time and don't want the other layers to distract you, you can hide a layer by clicking in the check box next to its name in the Layers list.
 If the box is blank, then the layer is hidden.